anastabiti/CPP_Modules/README.md

 If an attribute of the class is a pointer, e.g. to an array the bit-by-bit copy is not enough, since it results in copying the address and not the objects that are pointed.
 - We need a deep copy that copies all the  objects pointed, or we risk that the  destruction of a copied object destroys the  original.
 - A deep copied object causes no issue to the source:  it has its own copy of the resources.

+## Module 05

+### Exceptions :
+- An exception is an occurrence of an undesirable situation that can be detected during program execution.
+For example, division by zero is an exception.
+Similarly, trying to open an input file that does not exist is an exception, as is an array index that goes out of bounds.
+- exceptions provide a way to react to exceptional circumstances (like runtime errors) in programs by transferring control to special functions called handlers.
+- The notion of an exception is provided to help get information from the point where an error is detected to a point where it can be handled.
+A function that cannot cope with a problem throws an exception, hoping that its (direct or indirect) caller can handle the problem.
+A function that wants to handle a kind of problem indicates that by catching the corresponding exception.

+### Why?
+There are situations when an exception occurs, but you don’t want the program to simply ignore the exception and terminate.
+For example, a program that monitors stock performance should not automatically sell if the account balance goes below a certain level.
+It should inform the stockholder and request an appropriate action.
+Similarly, a program that monitors a patient’s heartbeat cannot be terminated if the blood pressure goes very high.
+A program that monitors a satellite in space cannot be terminated if there is a temporary power failure in some section of the satellite.

+#### THROWING AN EXCEPTION throw()
+In order for an exception to occur in a try block and be caught by a catch block, the exception must be thrown in the try block.
+- The general syntax to throw an exception is : throw expression;
+-  in which expression is a constant value, variable, or object.
+The object being thrown can be either a specific object or an anonymous object.
+It follows that in C++, an exception is a value.

+#### ORDER OF catch BLOCKS       catch()
+A catch block can catch either all exceptions of a specific type or all types of excep- tions.
+The heading of a catch block specifies the type of exception it handles.
+As noted previously, the catch block that has an ellipsis (three dots) is designed to catch any type of exception.
+Therefore, if we put this catch block first, then this catch block can catch all types of exceptions.
+Suppose that an exception occurs in a try block and is caught by a catch block.
+The remaining catch blocks associated with that try block are then ignored.
+- Therefore, you should be careful about the order in which you list catch blocks following a try block.

+### Creating Your Own Exception Classes
+Whenever you create your own classes or write programs, exceptions are likely to occur.
+As you have seen, C++ provides numerous exception classes to deal with these situations.
+However, it does not provide all of the exception classes you will ever need.
+Therefore, C++ enables programmers to create their own exception classes to handle both the exceptions not covered by C++’s exception classes and their own exceptions.

+- C++ uses the same mechanism to process the exceptions that you define as it uses for built-in exceptions.
+However, you must throw your own exceptions using the throw statement.
+- In C++, any class can be considered an exception class.
+- Therefore, an exception class is simply a class.
+It need not be inherited from the class exception.
+What makes a class an exception is how you use it.
+The exception class that you define can be very simple in the sense that it does not contain any members.
+For example, the following code can be considered an excep- tion class: <br />
+class dummyExceptionClass
+{
+};